Earth Wall, Living Wall

 Public Art Restoration in Your Neighborhood

-Scottsdale Public Art and the City of Scottsdale commissioned Earth Wall, Living Wall in 1999.
-After 20 years, the vibrant colors have faded drastically.
-The painting of blue walls and barrier fencing, south mandala, and jersey barriers was completed in August.
-Lavender glass blocks will be inserted in the concrete walls, and the walls will be painted a warm red/orange color.
+Scottsdale Public Art and the city of Scottsdale commissioned Earth Wall, Living Wall in 1999.
+After 20 years, the vibrant colors had faded drastically and were repainted in 2019–20.
+The painting of blue walls and barrier fencing, south mandala, and jersey barriers was completed in August, 2019.
+Lavender safety glass blocks were inserted in the concrete walls, and the walls were painted a warm red/orange color.
+The screen barriers on the bridge were painted a brilliant blue in 2020, revitalizing the original intent.

 This restoration will revitalize the project and bring it back to its original design.
 The glass, rammed earth walls, and paint colors were accepted by City of Scottsdale’s Design Review Board in 1999.
 The blue refers to the clear blue sky’s reflection in the canal below.
 The red and lavender are representative of the desert’s spring flowers.